skip to content

 Teaching

-Students are integrated into the research culture of the Unit by joining a research group.
-Most research training is provided within the group and overseen by their research supervisor, they are also expected to attend the Unit’s programme of research seminars and other relevant courses and skills training offered by the Postgraduate School of Life Sciences.
+Students are integrated into the research culture of the Unit by joining a research group; most research training is provided within this group and is overseen by their research Supervisor.
+Students are also expected to attend the Unit's programme of research seminars and other relevant core training.
+In addition, students may choose to attend the Integrated Toxicology Training Partnership (ITTP) week-long annual summer school.

 One to one supervision

-• Improve scientific discussion skills by providing an opportunity for students to talk about their work with people outside of their laboratory.
+• improve scientific discussion skills by providing an opportunity for students to talk about their work with people outside of their laboratory

-• Improve the student’s writing ability.
+• improve the student's writing ability

-• Monitor the progress of the work.
+• monitor the progress of the work

-• Assess the student's compliance with course requirements and recommend whether the probation period has been completed successfully.
+• assess the student's compliance with course requirements and recommend whether the probation period has been completed successfully

-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
-All students should have the opportunity to seek formal feedback from their Supervisors, and Supervisors should have the opportunity to give feedback.
+The regularity with which postgraduate students meet with their Supervisor varies throughout the year, but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
+All students should have the opportunity to seek formal feedback from their supervisors, and supervisors should have the opportunity to give feedback.

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.